may cover hyperbaric oxygen therapy, if you get the therapy in a chamber (including a one-person unit) and you have one of these conditions:

 , and the Part B

-Hyperbaric oxygen therapy is a process in which your entire body is exposed to oxygen under increased atmospheric pressure.
+Hyperbaric oxygen therapy exposes your entire body to oxygen under increased atmospheric pressure.